 Lemon Drizzle Cake.
 It’s kind of the perfect cake isn’t it?
 It’s so fresh and goes great with a nice cup of tea.
 It’s also Mr. Actually’s favorite treat to have, so when I’m in the mood for a little baking, it’s usually my go-to!
 It’s a classic and it takes no time at all.
 I usually like to bake one and let it sit for a few hours so that the lemon flavor really comes to life!
 The best bit is that it’s fairly easy and you can whip it up in no time!

 I don’t think this is really something I made until I met Mr. Actually.
 I’ve got a bit of a sweet tooth, but I can’t say that lemon was always my favorite flavor.
 Now though, I can’t get enough!
 Sometimes, I add a little fresh fruit with it, especially in summer!
+It’s the perfect summertime treat!
+For a picnic or a tea, a nice bit of lemon drizzle definitely won’t let you down!
+It’s a rather divine desert, and oh so delicious!
+Perfect with a cup of tea, and always a treat for guests!

 Lemon Drizzle Cake